2022 December solstice: All you need to know

 In early December, true solar noon comes nearly 10 minutes earlier by the clock than it does at the solstice around December 21.
 With true noon coming later on the solstice, so will the sunrise and sunset times.

 It’s this discrepancy between clock time and sun time that causes the Northern Hemisphere’s earliest sunset and the Southern Hemisphere’s earliest sunrise to precede the December solstice.

-The discrepancy occurs primarily because of the tilt of the Earth’s axis.
-A secondary but another contributing factor to this discrepancy between clock noon and sun noon comes from the Earth’s elliptical – oblong – orbit around the sun.
-The Earth’s orbit is not a perfect circle, and when we’re closest to the sun, our world moves fastest in orbit.
 Our closest point to the sun – or perihelion – comes in early January.
-So we are moving fastest in orbit around now, slightly faster than our average speed of about 18.5 miles per second (30 kilometers per second).
+So we are moving fastest in orbit around now, slightly faster than our average speed of about 19 miles per second (30 km per second).
 The discrepancy between sun time and clock time is greater around the December solstice than the June solstice because we’re nearer the sun at this time of year.